Last Updated On:

 By making your own welding table, you can create a product that is much more lightweight and portable.
 This also means it can easily be moved around your work area.

 Making your own welding table means you have the ability to build it to your own specifications.
+Generally, 4 feet by 6 feet is a great size, but again it really depends on your own needs.

 Apart from being able to decide the size, height and weight of your table, there are many other things that you can consider.